AmoebeLabs/material3-themes-manual/docs/basics/m3-color-system.md

 template: overrides/main.html
 ---

-The Material 3 color system contains a few important new features.
+The Material 3 color system breaks with the previous Material Design version in many ways.
+It contains a number of important new features.
 All these features are described on the [m3 website.](https://m3.material.io/styles/color/overview)

 The most important aspects are described below.